InseeFrLab/onyxia-api/docs/region-configuration.md

 | `monitoring` | | Defines the URL pattern of the monitoring service of each bucket. | "https://monitoring.sspcloud.fr/$BUCKET_ID" |
 | `acceptBucketCreation` | true | If true, the S3 client should not create bucket. | true |

-### atlas
+### Atlas

 Atlas is a data management tool.

-It can be used to add additionnal feature to the file explorer to transform it into a data explorer
+It can be used to add additional feature to the file explorer to transform it into a data explorer

 | Key | Default | Description | Example |
 | --------------------- | ------- | ------------------------------------------------------------------ | ---- |